 The holders of a majority of the shares of common stock issued and outstanding and entitled to vote at the Annual Meeting, present in person or represented by proxy, will constitute a quorum for the transaction of business.
 If a quorum is not present, the Annual Meeting may be adjourned from time to time until a quorum is present.
 Abstentions and broker non-votes will be treated as shares that are present and entitled to vote for purposes of determining the presence of a quorum.
 Each share is entitled to one vote on all matters submitted to a vote.
-However, with respect to the election of Directors, every shareholder will have the right to cast a number of votes equal to the number of Directors to be elected at the Annual Meeting multiplied by the number of shares the shareholder is entitled to vote.
+However, with respect to only the election of Directors, every shareholder will have the right to cast a number of votes equal to the number of Directors to be elected at the Annual Meeting multiplied by the number of shares the shareholder is entitled to vote.
 Shareholders may cast all votes for one nominee or divide the votes as they choose among two or more nominees.
 Shares abstaining will be treated as not voted.

 A plurality of the votes cast is required for the election of Directors.
 This means that the Director nominee with the most votes for a particular slot is elected for that slot.
 Only votes "for" or "withheld" affect the outcome.
 Abstentions are not counted for purposes of the election of Directors.
-The affirmative vote of a majority of the shares of common stock represented at the Annual Meeting, either in person or by proxy, assuming a quorum is present, is required to approve any of the other proposals.
+The affirmative vote of a majority of the shares of common stock represented at the Annual Meeting, either in person or by proxy, assuming a quorum is present, is required to approve the other proposals.
 If an executed proxy is returned and the shareholder has abstained from voting on any matter, the shares represented by such proxy will be considered present at the Annual Meeting for purposes of determining a quorum and for purposes of calculating the vote, but they will not be considered to have been voted in favor of such matter.
-If a signed proxy is returned by a broker holding shares in "street name," and it indicates that the broker does not have discretionary authority to vote certain shares on one or more matters, such shares will be considered present at the Annual Meeting for purposes of determining a quorum but will not be considered to be represented at the Annual Meeting for purposes of calculating the vote with respect to such matter.
+If a signed proxy is returned by a broker holding shares in "street name," and it indicates that the broker does not have discretionary authority to vote certain shares on one or more matters, such shares will be considered present at the Annual Meeting for purposes of determining a quorum but will not be considered to be represented at the Annual Meeting for purposes of determining a quorum but will not be considered to be represented at the Annual Meeting for purposes of determining a quorum but will not be considered to be represented at the Annual Meeting for purposes of determining a quorum but will not be considered to be represented at the Annual Meeting for purposes of determining a quorum but will not be considered to be represented at the Annual Meeting for purposes of calculating the vote with respect to such matter.